SCSC Collar Strategy

 SCSC (ScanSource, Inc.), in the Technology sector, (Technology Distributors industry), listed on NASDAQ.

-ScanSource, Inc. distributes technology products and solutions in the United States, Canada, and internationally.
-It operates through two segments, Specialty Technology Solutions and Modern Communications & Cloud.
-The Specialty Technology Solutions segment provides a portfolio of solutions primarily for enterprise mobile computing, data capture, barcode printing, point of sale (POS), payments, networking, electronic physical security, cyber security, and other technologies.
-This segment offers data capture and POS solutions to automate the collection, processing, and communication of information for commercial and industrial applications, including retail sales, distribution, shipping, inventory control, materials handling, warehouse management, and health care applications.
-It also provides electronic physical security products, such as identification, access control, video surveillance, intrusion-related, and wireless and networking infrastructure products.
-The Modern Communications & Cloud segment offers a portfolio of solutions primarily for communications technologies and services comprising voice, video conferencing, wireless, data networking, cable, unified communications and collaboration, cloud, and technology services, as well as IP networks and other solutions for various vertical markets, such as education, healthcare, and government.
+ScanSource, Inc. is an international technology distributor, providing a wide array of products and solutions across the United States, Canada, and other global regions.
+The company's business activities are structured into two distinct segments: Specialty Technology Solutions and Modern Communications & Cloud.
+The Specialty Technology Solutions division offers a comprehensive suite of products focusing on enterprise mobile computing, data capture, barcode printing, point-of-sale (POS) systems, payment processing, networking, electronic physical security, and cybersecurity.
+Specifically, its data capture and POS solutions are engineered to automate the collection, processing, and transmission of information for diverse commercial and industrial uses, spanning retail, distribution, shipping, inventory control, materials handling, warehouse management, and healthcare applications.
+This segment also provides electronic physical security items, such as identification systems, access control, video surveillance, intrusion detection, and wireless and networking infrastructure.
+The Modern Communications & Cloud segment is dedicated to an extensive portfolio of communication technologies and services.

 What is a collar on SCSC?